This page contains affiliate links from which I'll receive commissions!

 There are many advantages of redirecting affiliate links with Cloudflare Workers.

-- It’s super fast.
+• It’s super fast.
 Done at the Edge.
-Mines does backend redirect processing under 2ms.
+Mine’s does backend redirect processing under 2ms.

-- you cloak your affiliate links without a plugin that saves resources from your server.
+• You cloak your affiliate links without a plugin that saves resources from your server.

 When I first tried, I ran into some problems.

-- the code used the HTTPResponse.Redirect function.
+• The code used the HTTPResponse.Redirect function.
 So, I could not add HTTP headers for SEO.

-Agreed?
 Let’s move on.

 SEO Optimized Affiliate Link Redirect with Cloudflare Workers

-function.
-I could not find a way to add the X-Robots-Tag HTTP Header to prevent search engines to index my affiliate links by using it.
+Then, I did not use the Response.redirect function.
+I could not find a way to add the X-Robots-Tag HTTP Header to prevent search engines from indexing my affiliate links by using it.

 So, here’s the code with the fixes to all those problems.

-This is the code I added to CloudFlare Workers with my 300+ affiliate links in the redirectMap.
+This is the code I added to CloudFlare Workers with my 100+ affiliate links in the redirectMap.

 const redirectMap = new Map([